httpslocal/usecases/UseCases.md

 ## <a name="req-05"></a>REQ-05: Managing (reissuing and revoking) TLS server certificate for device

-(note to self.
-There haven't been use cases for the requirements yet but we will have to discuss this topic eventually.)
+NOTE: There haven't been use cases for the requirements yet but we will have to discuss this topic eventually.

 - The UA shall be able to revoke access privilege for the secure context to the device if the user decides to do that.
 - The UA should be able to revoke access privilege for the secure context to the device if the UA finds out the device has already become insecure, is malicious or is vulnerable (based on user granting authorization).